ashleynilo/fprime-tutorial-hello-world/docs/hello-world.md

 # in MyProject/
 . fprime-venv/bin/activate
 ```
-!!! tip
+> [!TIP]
-    Always remember to activate the virtual environment whenever you work with this F´  project.
+> Always remember to activate the virtual environment whenever you work with this F´  project.

 ### Building the New F´ Project